British Rail Class 155: Background

 The initial specification was relatively ambitious, calling for a maximum speed of 90 mph (145 km/h), acceleration comparable to contemporary EMUs.
-This specification led to the experimental British Rail Class 210 DMU.
+This specification led to the experimental British Rail Class 210 diesel-electric multiple unit.
 However, it was found to be expensive, and it was recognised that a production model assembled from proven components would possess greater reliability and lower maintenance costs; an availability rate of 85 percent was forecast.

-By 1983, experiences with the Class 210 had influenced BR planners to favour procuring a new generation of DMUs, but to also adopt a new specification that were somewhat less demanding than before.
+By 1983, experiences with the Class 210 had influenced BR planners to favour procuring a new generation of DMUs, and also to adopt a new specification that was somewhat less demanding than before.
 Specifically, it was decided to drop the top speed from 90 mph to 75 mph, as testing had revealed the higher rate to deliver no perceivable improvement in journey times due to the typically short spacing of the stations the type was intended to serve.
 The requests for compatibility with other rolling stock were eliminated, although auto-coupling and auto-connecting functionality was added.
 In addition to a good ride quality, the specification included a sound level of 90 dB when at full speed, an operational range of 1,000 miles, and an interval between major overhauls of five years or 350,000 miles.

 The bid submitted by British Rail Engineering Limited (BREL) was heavily based on its successful Class 455 EMU, sharing its body and the majority of its running gear, albeit equipped with two different power trains.

 The resulting Class 150 was viewed as unsatisfactory for more-upmarket services.
 Studies showed coaches could be stretched, providing more internal volume and thus enabling the somewhat cramped two-by-three seating arrangement of the Class 150 to be substituted with a more roomy two-by-two counterpart.
 These changes could be implemented without impacting much of the benefits of adopting the existing design.

 It was identified that this would result in a weight increase and thus a decreased power-to-weight ratio, but it was determined that the performance of the proposed DMU was only slightly lower, and it could achieve similar journey times across the intended cross-country routes as the Class 150.
 It was also found that, while there was a slight increase in fuel consumption due to the changes, the envisioned DMU had lower fuel consumption than locomotive-hauled trains and lower maintenance costs.
 Accordingly, it was decided to proceed with developing a detailed specification and issuing it to industry.
 Amongst the requirements listed in the issued specification was the explicit statement of the acceptability of the proven power trains of both the Class 150 and Class 151.